Study abroad... for graduate students?

 To learn more about excursion opportunities in upcoming semesters, visit PROWL or contact the graduate director, Brett Hoover.
 To read more about individual trips and locations, see below.

 Prophecy and Society in Maori New Zealand

 Professor: Daniel Smith-Christopher

 Why New Zealand?
 Perhaps it isn’t enough simply to state that New Zealand is one of the most fascinating places on earth.
-A breathtaking and beautiful land, a fascinating diverse society, and most important, a vibrant and living indigenous people, deeply committed to their tradition and culture.
+A breathtaking and beautiful land, a fascinating diverse society, and most importantly, a vibrant and living indigenous people, deeply committed to their tradition and culture.
 The Maori of New Zealand, like indigenous peoples throughout the South Pacific, embraced Christianity already in the 18th and 19th Centuries, and many maintain a strong and committed Christian faith (divided among many different Christian traditions).
 But what does it mean to embrace one’s indigenous identity, and yet also embrace Christian faith?
 New Zealand is a living and striking example of how a people have made decisions about precisely these choices.
-Some Maori have adopted Christian traditions from outside New Zealand, but made it their own (e.g. the Anglican tradition) while other Maori have embraced an expression of Christianity that is entirely Maori in origin (the Ringatu Faith, the Ratana Church) founded by the famous Maori Prophets of the 19th century.
+Some Maori have adopted Christian traditions from outside New Zealand but made it their own (e.g. the Anglican tradition) while other Maori have embraced an expression of Christianity that is entirely Maori in origin (the Ringatu Faith, the Ratana Church) founded by the famous Maori Prophets of the 19th century.
 As such, Maori Christians have a great deal to teach other Christians about valuing tradition, land, culture, and at the same time teaching others about the values of innovation, incorporation, and wise discernment in a modern world.
 LMU has built up a relationship with Anglican Maori in the Gisborne area for many years, and our friendships have resulted in an innovative and unique learning opportunity for LMU students.

 Migration and the Border: Context, Theology, and Pastoral Responses